theatre-x/nsa_smacker/GOALS.md

 - Make choice for using random generated MAC, manual entry, or bailing out
 - Make choice for downloading iproute2
 - Automatic detection of connected interfaces

+<b> View sites </b>

+- Add Google account deletion option
+- Prevent root from execution options 6 and 7 [DONE]
+- Block sites that are known for tracking cookies